phofl/phofl.github.io/content/posts/pandas_20_features.md

 Out[2]: Index([1, 2, 3], dtype='int32')
 ````

-This mirrors the behavior for extension-array backed Indexes.
+This mirrors the behavior for extension array backed Indexes.
 An Index can hold arbitrary extension
 array dtypes since pandas 1.4.0.
 You can check the
 [release notes](https://pandas.pydata.org/docs/dev/whatsnew/v2.0.0.html#index-can-now-hold-numpy-numeric-dtypes)
 for further information.
 This change is only noticeable when an explicit Index subclass that no